-Step 3: Exit the editor saving your changes and then:
+Step 3: Exit the editor, save your changes, and then:

-With the serial login shell disabled you can now access the UART serial port at /dev/ttyAMA0.
+With the serial login shell disabled, you can now access the UART serial port at /dev/ttyS0.

 Notes for the Raspberry Pi 3 Model B, B+, 4 and Raspberry Pi Zero W:

-To fix this issue the VPU core frequency must be fixed which can either limit the speed of the Raspberry Pi or increase power consumption and heat generated depending on what speed the core frequency is set at.
+To fix this issue, the VPU core frequency must be fixed, which can either limit the speed of the Raspberry Pi or increase power consumption and heat generated, depending on the speed at which the core frequency is set.

 The mini UART controller has a smaller FIFO buffer than the PL011 UART controller.
-This can cause problems at higher baud rates as it makes losing characters more likely.
+This can cause problems at higher baud rates, making losing characters more likely.

-The main disadvantage of using the PL011 UART controller is that it disables the Bluetooth/Wireless module so you will be unable to use the Bluetooth features of the Raspberry Pi 3 and Zero W.
+The main disadvantage of using the PL011 UART controller is that it disables the Bluetooth/Wireless module, so you cannot use the Bluetooth features of the Raspberry Pi 3 and Zero W.

-We recommend using the PL011 UART controller in any situation where a reliable data connection is needed, or power consumption and processor speed are a priority.
+We recommend using the PL011 UART controller when a reliable data connection, power consumption, and processor speed are priorities.

-If you need to use the Bluetooth module on the Raspberry Pi, then you should use the mini UART controller.
+If you need to use the Bluetooth module on the Raspberry Pi, use the mini UART controller.

 Using the PL011 UART port